dhardtke/prandium/README.md

 <!--suppress HtmlDeprecatedAttribute -->
 <img align="left" src="assets/favicon.svg" width="64" alt="Logo" />

-CookGuide is a server-side tool for managing cooking recipes.
+CookGuide is a single-user content management system used to organize recipes.

-*WARNING: This software is not ready for production yet as some important features and tests are still missing (although I am personally using it productively).*
+*WARNING: This software is not ready for production yet as some important features and tests are still missing (although I am personally using it on a daily basis).*

 <br clear="left"/>

 ## Features

-- Import recipes from foreign pages
+- Import recipes by URL from websites that use [schema.org](https://schema.org/) JSON-LD microdata.
+- Keep track of when and how often you cooked a recipe

 ## Installation